How to Cite Frequently Used Resources

 Citation examples in this guide are based on:

 APAStyle.org is a must-have site to use in conjunction with the APA Manual.
 Sponsored by the American Psychological Association, it is a dynamic site that answers hundreds of questions about APA Style and is constantly updated.
+The APA Style Blog is especially useful.

 Privacy & Confidentiality StatementLibrary Code of Conduct